glasss13/CTAutocomplete/README.md

 # Issues

 I can 100% personally guarantee there are issues with these typings, it is important to keep in mind this project is still very much a work in progress and there are many things I intend to keep working on.
-That being said, if you find any issues or have any suggestion I can be reached on discord at **maxssho13#5487**
+That being said, if you find any issues or have any suggestion I can be reached on discord at **maxssho13#5487** or you can open an issue or a PR on the [Github](https://github.com/Maxssho13/CTAutocomplete) page.